ottogiron/ironman/docs/quickstart.md

 You can get help by running ```ironman help``` and ```ironman help <command>```

 ## Install an example template

-In order to install an existing template, use the ```ironman install <template-id>``` command.
+To install an existing template, use the ```ironman install <template-id>``` command.

-We will install an template in order to create the base project structure for a  [Go HTTP](https://golang.org/pkg/net/http/) app.
+We will install a template to create the base project structure for a  [Go HTTP](https://golang.org/pkg/net/http/) app.

 ### Install the Go HTTP Server example template